OpenGem-Standard/opengem-contracts/README.md

 **ERC721PermanentURIs** will render a publicly accessible read function:
 - ```tokenURIsPermanent(uint256 tokenID)```

-As output it give an array of URIs: **global and specific URIs for this token**.
-According to the above example, from Etherscan we have :
+As output it gives an array of URIs: **global and specific URIs for this token**.
+According to the above example, from Etherscan we get :

 <img src="https://fetch.opengem.com/img/etherscan.png" height="100%">